 - A regulatory agency has notified us that continued advances would constitute an unsafe and unsound business practice; or

 - The maximum annual percentage rate is reached.

 Minimum Payment Requirements: You can obtain credit advances for 10 years (the draw period).
 During this period, payments will be due monthly.
 Your minimum monthly payment will equal 1.0% of the loan account balance of your last advance (principal plus interest or $100, whichever is greater).
-After the draw period ends, you will no longer by able to obtain credit advances and must pay the outstanding balance on your account (the “repayment period”).
+After the draw period ends, you will no longer be able to obtain credit advances and must pay the outstanding balance on your account (the "repayment period").
 The length of the repayment period is 15 years.
 During the repayment period, payments will be due monthly.
 Your minimum monthly payment will equal 1.0% of the loan balance at the start of the period (principal plus interest) or $100, whichever is greater.
 Balances of less than $100 must be paid in full.
 The minimum monthly payments may not be sufficient to repay the principal on your line of credit by the end of the draw and repayment periods.
 If they are not, you will then be required to pay the entire balance in a single payment.

 Minimum Payment Example: If you made only the minimum monthly payment and took no other credit advances, it would take 18 years and 11 months to pay off a credit advance of $10,000 at the ANNUAL PERCENTAGE RATE of 10.25%.
 During that period you would make 226 monthly payments of $100 and a final payment of $69.85.

 Fees and Charges: You may be required to pay certain fees to third parties such as credit reporting firms, government agencies, or appraisers.
 These fees generally total $50 to $600.
 If you ask, we will provide you with an itemization of these fees.
 YOU MUST CARRY INSURANCE ON THE PROPERTY SECURING THIS CREDIT LINE.